We believe that asset allocation is the most important decision that an investor must make when creating a portfolio.

 Given that stock investing has the most potential to earn substantial returns but can also result in the greatest losses, we believe that it is important to own stocks with a long-term time horizon and diversify across asset classes, sectors, and individual securities.

-Once the asset allocation is determined, we equal weight our exposure in seven of the ten sectors so that no single sector becomes too large, like technology stocks during the Tech Bubble or financial stocks going into the 2008 Financial Crisis.
+Once the asset allocation is determined, we equal weight our exposure in eight of the ten sectors so that no single sector becomes too large, like technology stocks during the Tech Bubble or financial stocks going into the 2008 Financial Crisis.

 Within each sector, we seek to buy companies with what we believe are the best combination of high profitability and low valuation.
 Using techniques borrowed from academia, we use quantitative measures to identify the top 10-12 companies in each of the seven sectors with the strongest combined traits.
-With this short list of 10-12 companies in hand, we do a traditional, fundamental analysis of each company to cut the list down to six stocks in seven sectors.
+With this short list of 10-12 companies in hand, we do a traditional, fundamental analysis of each company to cut the list down to five stocks in eight sectors.

 We believe that it is essential to invest in high quality assets.
 When we invest in stocks, we are taking ownership in a business.
 As owners, we want to own high-quality businesses that will deliver returns to shareholders by growing their intrinsic values, engaging in share buybacks, or distributing dividends.